5 Reasons for Weight Gain After Gallbladder Removal

 Supplementation would also be helpful in filling in nutritional gaps.
 Our Pro EPA Fish Oil is an excellent source of Omega 3, offering the highest potency EPA concentrate than standard EPA products.
 Organic Beet Root capsules and Beet Juice with Greens in Capsules with your daily meals will also help you in keeping inflammation down.
 To address hormone-related inflammation, Adaptogenic Herbs will help in supporting your adrenal glands.

-To help breakdown fats and aid in digestion, supplements such as Herbal Digestive Bitters, Bile Salts and the 30-day Gallbladder Solution are highly recommended.
+To help breakdown fats and aid in digestion, supplements such as Herbal Digestive Bitters, Bile Salts Booster and The Starter Kit are highly recommended.
 These coupled with the proper diet and exercise will help set you up to achieve and maintain your ideal weight.

 Speaking of exercise, it is best to consult a professional about the type and the intensity of exercise program that you should indulge in.
 Unknown to many, it is possible for exercise to do you more harm than good.
 For one, research shows that people who push their bodies too hard may essentially undo the positive effects of exercise.
 Second, instead of boosting your happy hormones, exercising the wrong way can raise your cortisol levels and contribute to stress and weight gain.
 When you are trying to manage your stress levels, that kind of spike is the last thing that you need.